ebloc/eBlocPOW/README.md

 ##### Finally you should run following command

 ```
-bash stats.sh
+./stats.sh
 ```

 - `sudo pm2 show app` should return some output starting with `"status | online`.

 Now, you should see your node on http://ebloc.cmpe.boun.edu.tr:3001.

-- If you successfully see your name, put this line `bash stats.sh` into the last line of `server.sh` file.
+- If you successfully see your name, put this line `./stats.sh` into the last line of `server.sh` file.

 -----------------

 #### **Access your Ethereum Account using eBlocWallet**

-In order to use `eBlocWallet`, first `sudo bash server.sh` should be executed, hence `geth-server` should run on the background.
+In order to use `eBlocWallet`, first `sudo ./server.sh` should be executed, hence `geth-server` should run on the background.

 Later, open (http://ebloc.cmpe.boun.edu.tr:3002).
 Then on the right top corner press: